Nabski89/EternalRPG/README.md

 When one dies you will need to spawn a new one from two existing characters.
 They will live ABOUT ten minutes each, less if you don't feed them.
 Build structures, gain skills, grow your village

+Note to self in unity you set the world enviroment color under Windows-Rendering-Lighting.
+When you are unhappy with how it looks, adjust that.